nschloe/matlab-guidelines/README.md

   `2.718128`, right?

 - In mathematics and computer science, some names are connected to certain meanings.
-Table~\ref{table:typical-variable-usage} lists a number of widely used conventions.
+The following table lists a number of widely used conventions.

   | Variable name             | Usual purpose                                            |
   | ------------------------- | -------------------------------------------------------- |